Trains to Stockport

-When demand for 1st class tickets is low, fares can sometimes be a similar price to or even cheaper than a standard class ticket.
+When demand for 1st class tickets is low, fares can sometimes be similar to or even cheaper than a standard class ticket.
 You could grab this bargain and enjoy the added benefits of free food and drink and bigger seats.

-Stockport has a good network of public buses, and this is the best method to get around the city.
+Stockport has a good network of public buses, which is the best method to get around the city.
 The Plaza, located within the city centre, houses a beautifully restored cinema built in the 1930s.
 It has a regular schedule of films and theatre productions, with the Christmas pantomime being the most popular show.